-- An understanding of FIPPA and PIPA and the OIPC's mandate, structure and processes; - Strong written and oral communication skills to clearly, concisely and respectfully convey information in plain language; - Strong analytical and problem-solving skills; - Highly developed ability to read large volumes of complex information, identify issues, analyze evidence, interpret and apply the applicable law and policy, and write sound and well-reasoned decisions in a timely way; - Thorough knowledge and understanding of administrative law and legal practices, evidentiary rules and relevant common law principles; - Ability to do self-directed legal research; - Ability to independently produce plain-language decisions free of grammatical and typographical errors with little to no staff support; - Strong collegial orientation, including consulting, listening to and sharing information and opinions with colleagues, and maintaining positive working relationships; - Ability to manage multiple cases and assignments; - Ability to use a computer for word processing, file and document review, case management, research, decision-drafting, and online communications. - Ability to handle sensitive and confidential material with utmost discretion, respect and attention to privacy.
+- An understanding of FIPPA and PIPA and the OIPC's mandate, structure and processes; - Excellent written and oral communication skills to clearly, concisely and respectfully convey information in plain language; - Strong analytical and problem-solving skills; - Highly developed ability to read large volumes of complex information, identify issues, analyze evidence, interpret and apply the applicable law and policy, and write sound and well-reasoned decisions in a timely way; - Thorough working knowledge of administrative law and legal practices, evidentiary rules and relevant common law principles; - Ability to do self-directed legal research; - Ability to independently produce plain-language decisions free of grammatical and typographical errors with little to no staff support; - Strong collegial orientation, including consulting, listening to and sharing information and opinions with colleagues, and maintaining positive working relationships; - Ability to manage multiple cases and assignments; - Aptitude for precision and paying attention to relevant detail; - Ability to use a computer for word processing, file and document review, case management, research, decision-drafting, and online communications. - Ability to handle sensitive and confidential material with utmost discretion, respect and attention to privacy.